-School for persons with an impairment in physical or mental functions - a medical practitioner must certify in writing that the equipment, facilities, or staff specially provided by that school are needed because of the person's physical or mental impairment
+School for persons with a mental or physical impairment - an appropriately qualified person, such as a medical practitioner or the principal or head of the school, must certify in writing that the equipment, facilities, or staff specially provided by that school are needed because of the person's physical or mental impairment.

-Therapy - the cost of therapy received by a person who is eligible for the DTC, given by someone who is not the spouse or common-law partner of the person who is claiming the expense and who is 18 years of age or older when the amounts are paid.
+Therapy - the salary and wages paid for the therapy given to a person who is eligible for the disability tax credit (DTC).
+The person giving the therapy must not be your spouse or common-law partner and must be 18 years of age or older when the amounts are paid.

-The therapy has to be prescribed and supervised:
+The therapy has to be prescribed and supervised by one of the following practitioners:

-- for a mental impairment, by a medical doctor, a nurse practitioner (under proposed changes, for expenses incurred after September 7, 2017) or a psychologist; or - for a physical impairment, by a medical doctor, a nurse practitioner (under proposed changes, for expenses incurred after September 7, 2017) or an occupational therapist.
+- a psychologist, a medical doctor, or a nurse practitioner (for expenses incurred after September 7, 2017) for a mental impairment - an occupational therapist, a medical doctor, or a nurse practitioner (for expenses incurred after September 7, 2017) for a physical impairment